 P. BRUCE CULPEPPER

-He practiced law in Tallahassee for over 45 years, attended the University of Florida and was captain of the 1962 football team.
-He attended The Levin School of Law, University of Florida and served as President of the Student Government in 1965-1966.
-He is a member of the University of Florida Athletic Hall of Fame.
+He practiced law in Tallahassee for over 45 years, attended the University of Florida, was co-captain of the 1962 football team, and is a member of the Hall of Fame.
+He attended The Levin School of Law, University of Florida, and served as President of the Student Government in 1965-1966.
+He is a member of the University of Florida, athletic Hall of Fame.
 He has also served on the Tallahassee City Commission, as President of the Tallahassee Chamber of Commerce and as President of the University of Florida Boosters.
-Mr. Culpepper has participated as a lecturer on a number of business and litigation topics including civil trial practice; financial institution director’s liability and Sarbanes-Oxley corporate responsibilities.
+Mr. Culpepper has participated as a lecturer on a number of business and litigation topics including civil trial practice; financial institution director’s liability and corporate responsibilities.

 RICHARD R. DOSTIE

 Mr. Dostie served as President of Richard R. Dostie, Inc., a development and homebuilding company from January 1974 until August 2003.
 In September 2003, Mr. Dostie sold his company to national homebuilder Toll Brothers, Inc. Mr. Dostie remained on board as Division President of Toll Jacksonville Limited Partnership until May 2006.
 Mr. Dostie currently serves as a director of Dostie Homes LLC, specializing in residential real estate development and single family home construction in N.E.
 Florida and Southeast Georgia.
 He is also a general partner in Kingsouth Investors LLC, a General Partner in RCR Acquisitions, a director of King South Construction Inc., specializing in the development and construction of suburban office parks.
 Mr. Dostie is also the Managing Member of CRD Terra Pines LLC.

 Mr. Dostie previously served as a director with Florida Bank, FSB, and as an advisory director with AmSouth Bank, and as a director of Florida Banks, Inc.